doctest/doctest/doc/markdown/features.md

 ## UNSURE

+- when an option is found - like "-dt-count=" - validate it - if a string has been passed instead of a number - there should be an error
 - think about long long support or maybe int64_t support
 - BDD based on subcases - like Catch
 - Bitwise() class that has overloaded operators for comparison - to be used to check objects bitwise against each other (or maybe not - because of packing!)